 For the cream cheese drizzle

-In a stand mixer, whip softened cream cheese, butter, and pineapple syrup until smooth.
+- In a stand mixer, whip softened cream cheese, pineapple syrup, and butter until smooth.
 Add a little hot water to thin if sauce is too thick.

 For the pancakes